Puppet-Finland/puppet-puppetmaster/README.md

 * Puppetserver with [Foreman Smart Proxy](https://github.com/theforeman/smart-proxy)
 * Puppetserver with [Foreman Smart Proxy](https://github.com/theforeman/smart-proxy) and [Foreman](https://github.com/theforeman/foreman)

 Each of the above is a separate Kafo installer scenario.
+This installer works on CentOS 7, Debian 9, Ubuntu 16.04 and Ubuntu 18.04.
+However, the Foreman scenarios are only supported on CentOS 7.

-# Setup from git
+# Setup

-To run the installer you need to do some setup steps.
+To run the installer outside of Vagrant do

 * Install Puppet 5 from Puppetlabs
-* Install git and rubygems from system packages (apt / yum)
+* Install rubygems from system packages using apt or yum
-* Install gems using /opt/puppetlabs/puppet/bin/gem
+* Install Kafo's dependencies using /opt/puppetlabs/puppet/bin/gem
-    * ```$ /opt/puppetlabs/puppet/bin/gem install yard puppet-strings kafo rdoc librarian-puppet```
+    * ```$ /opt/puppetlabs/puppet/bin/gem install yard puppet-strings kafo rdoc```
+* Ensure that executables under /opt/puppetlabs are in PATH.
+You can do this with a shell profile fragment (e.g. /etc/profile.d/puppetmaster-installer.sh) that has the following content:
+    * ```export PATH=/opt/puppetlabs/bin:/opt/puppetlabs/puppet/bin:/usr/share/puppetmaster-installer/bin:$PATH```
+* Run the above export command in the currently active terminal, or logout and log back in

+If you using the release Debian/RPM packages then this is all you need to do.

+If you're using the Git version of this installer, then additional setup is needed.
+First ensure that /usr/share/puppetmaster is present by creating a symbolic link.
+For example:

+    $ sudo -i
+    $ ln -s /home/joe/puppet-puppetmaster /usr/share/puppetmaster

-* Run librarian-puppet to fetch dependency modules
+Then you need to fetch the Puppet modules this installer depends on:

-# Setup from packages

-Package install creates a directory - /usr/share/puppetmaster-installer

-Installing from package does not require git or librarian package installs

-# Creating deb/rpm packages

-    $ vagrant up packager
-    $ vagrant ssh packager
+    $ /opt/puppetlabs/puppet/bin/gem install librarian-puppet
-    $ cd puppetmaster-installer/packaging
+    $ cd /usr/share/puppetmaster
+    $ librarian-puppet install --verbose

+Finally you need to ensure that the puppetmaster module is visible to the Kafo installer:

-    $ ./package.sh
+    $ cd /usr/share/puppetmaster/modules
+    $ ln -s /usr/share/puppetmaster /usr/share/puppetmaster/modules/puppetmaster

+These extra steps can be omitted when running the Vagrant boxes as the provisioning steps handle all of them automatically.
+The provisioning scripts are in general a good reference for what this installer needs to work properly.

+Also note that as Foreman and Smart Proxies communicate via TLS you will need to ensure that their names resolve correctly before running the installer.
+The best way to do this is to have records for them in DNS, but using /etc/hosts is also an option.

 # Usage